The background of this collection

 How it all started – The Inspiration: Mystery and Music

-The starting point of the collection were the mystery and royalty of the dance, the crown, and the curls of Buddha.
+The starting point of the collection were the mystery and royalty of the Indonesian dances for the Sultan of Java and the crown with the curls or divine energy centers of Buddha.

-Many years later, a private collection of the Sultan of Java’s jewelry was showcased.
-I was astonished by the refinement of the craft from the 8th and 9th centuries.
-I didn’t expect this at all!
+Many years later, a private collection of the Sultan of Java’s jewelry was showcased in the Rotterdam based World Museum.
+I was astonished by the refinement of the craft from the 7th until 12th centuries, and all the pieces were dedicated to the divine.
+It's not a coincidence this exhibition was called: The Gold of the Gods.
 The main piece was the crown of the Sultan, adorned with curls symbolizing energy points in the head, like mini chakras.
 It is said that these connect you to divinity.

 This was the main inspiration for the Ko Shawls with my own take on the curls by using triangles, also a holy symbol and the strongest shape.
-Made from merino and a tiny bit of gold woven through it.
+Made from alpaca and a tiny bit of gold woven through it.
 The triangles are raised a bit with a repeating rhythm smaller to bigger and smaller.
-This shape is also seen in the Rose Skirt.
+This shape is also seen in the Rose Skirt as well as in the raised pattern of the woolen sweater.

 From inspiration to the fashion collection - The Creative Process

-The names of the pieces in this collection are derived from friends and family members, with my daughter being the greatest joy and inspiration of my life.
+The pieces in this collection are named after close friends and family members.
 One can say that meaningful connections are woven into this collection.

-The collection culminated in a fashion show, opening with the Indonesian dance Gambyong.
+The collection has been shown in a fashion show, opening with the Indonesian dance Gambyong.
 This dance is used to welcome guests and has been part of the Sultan’s court repertoire for over a century.

 For who I design - Characters